 HELPING ADVANCE THE REALTOR® AGENDA

+State Political Coordinator’s (SPC) play an important role in the grassroots and advocacy efforts of the New Mexico Association of REALTORS® (NMAR).
 A State Political Coordinator’s (SPC) most valuable contribution to the New Mexico Association of REALTORS® is the relationship developed with each Member of the New Mexico Legislature.

 In addition to regular contact with the assigned Member of the Legislature, there are several specific tasks that are required to fulfill the role of SPC: